From Capture To Print

 This all sounds very purist, the implication being that there is no commercial aspect to all this, that the photographer is making prints to hang on walls with no need to make a living out of it.
 This is considered by many to be the only genuine ‘art’ – creativity entirely removed from commercial realities.

-Throughout history, artists usually painted to commission and the work was considered a craft.
-The ultimate situation for an artist was to find a ‘patron’ who paid a stipend to keep you in oils and wine, but you could paint what you liked, freed from the need to make a living.
+Throughout history, artists usually painted to the commission, and the work was considered a craft.
+The ultimate situation for an artist was to find a ‘patron’ who paid a stipend to keep you in oils and wine, but you could paint what you liked, free from the need to make a living.
 This ‘patronage of the arts’ was very popular in the 19th Century and would be called ‘sponsorship’ these days.

 These days it is very hard to be able to pursue photography as an art form without some commercial realities intruding.
 Prints must be sold to make a living or photography must be done on commission to put bread on the table.
 The continuing tension between Fine Art and Business is a big question for all art photographers”.